 Pittsburg Pedestrian Accident Lawyer

 Walking is one of the most fundamental elements of human movement.
 With the popularity of fitness trackers and smartwatches, we often hear of people trying to reach their goal of 10,000 steps.
 While that number is not definitive, there is no doubt that taking a long walk is a healthful daily habit to get into.
-The ease with which one can simply walk out the door and stroll their own neighborhood a big reason why walking is touted as such an accessible activity.
+The ease with which one can simply walk out the door and stroll their neighborhood is a big reason walking is touted as an accessible activity.
 However, dangers do exist when you walk in areas that share the roads with motor vehicles.
 Incidents of pedestrian versus car accidents have been increasing in recent years.
-If you or a loved one has been hit by a vehicle while walking, protect your legal rights and promptly contact a skilled Pittsburg pedestrian accident lawyer.Stoneman Trailhead - Pittsburg
+Protect your legal rights and promptly contact a skilled Pittsburg pedestrian accident lawyer if you or a loved one has been hit by a vehicle while walking.Stoneman Trailhead - Pittsburg

-To avoid vehicle traffic altogether, look for a nearby trail to explore while getting in your daily steps.
+To avoid vehicle traffic, look for a nearby trail to explore while getting in your daily steps.
 Park your vehicle at the Stoneman Trailhead within John Henry Johnson Park and explore some of the 190 acres designated for public recreational use.
-The trail is concrete-paved and winds through tree groves along the John Henry Johnson Parkway.
-A short walk along the trail up into the hills offers the reward of some of the best views in the region.
+The concrete-paved trail winds through tree groves along the John Henry Johnson Parkway.
+A short walk along the trail up the hills rewards some of the region's best views.
 On a clear day, you can see for miles.Walking Near Traffic

-For most of us, it is not always practical to limit our walks to offroad trails.
+Limiting our walks to offroad trails is not always practical for most of us.
 Often, we must share the roads with nearby vehicle traffic.
-We all need to get from our car to the grocery store entrance, for example.
+For example, we all need to get to the grocery store entrance from our car.
 Even walking the streets within a quiet suburban neighborhood presents a risk due to inattentive or careless drivers.
 Urban areas are the most dangerous and are where most pedestrian fatalities occur.Do Pedestrians Have the Right-of-Way?

 The short answer to this question is: sometimes.
-According to the California Vehicle Code Section 21950, motorists must yield the right-of-way to any pedestrian crossing within a designated crosswalk or within a crosswalk that is unmarked but located at an intersection.
-The section says that this does not absolve the pedestrian from using due care to protect their own safety.
+According to the California Vehicle Code Section 21950, motorists must yield the right-of-way to any pedestrian crossing within a designated crosswalk or within an unmarked crosswalk located at an intersection.
+The section says this does not prevent pedestrians from using due care to protect their safety.
 It outlines specifically that a pedestrian may not:

 - Leave a curb or area of safety to suddenly move into a vehicle's path, creating an immediate hazard.